gravitational/teleport/docs/4.2/admin-guide.md

 * Cluster state
 * Audit log events

 Firestore cannot store the recorded sessions.
-You are advised to use CGP Storage for that as shown above.
+You are advised to use GCP Storage for that as shown above.
 To configure Teleport to use Firestore:

-* Make sure you have AWS access key and a secret key which give you access to Firestore account.
-If you're using (as recommended) a Service role for this.
+.

 * Configure all Teleport Auth servers to use Firestore back-end in the "storage" section of `teleport.yaml` as shown below.